archilogic-com/room-booking/README.md

 	npm install

-Installs all the dependencies needed for the project to run locally.
+This command will install all the dependencies needed for the project to run locally.

 To run the app we'll need to set some environment variables first.
 You'll need a publishable API key for the [Floor Plan Engine SDK](https://developers.archilogic.com/floor-plan-engine/guide.html) and a secret API key for the [Space API](https://developers.archilogic.com/space-api/v1/introduction.html).